zhouzusheng/chromium.bb/README.md

 In our product, there is an overlay around the RTE of about a couple of pixels.
 The purpose of the padding on the contenteditable was to prevent this overlay from covering the text.
-However, since the bottom of the text was right against the border of the content-editable, this was causing the descent of some characters to be obscured.
+However, since the bottom of the text was right against the border of the `content-editable`, this was causing the descent of some characters to be obscured.

 We "fixed" this in this branch by inflating the reveal rect by about half the